JohannesKonings/JohannesKonings.github.io/websites/astro/src/content/blog/2024-12-07-aws-vscode-private-ec2-instance/index.md

 ![run code-server](./run-code-server.png)

-As you can see, the code-server is running on `http://127.0.0.1:8080/` (1.) and the password is `/home/ssm-user/.config/code-server/config.yaml` (2.).
+As you can see, the code-server is running on `http://127.0.0.1:8080/` (1.) and the password is in file `/home/ssm-user/.config/code-server/config.yaml` (2.).

-That infomration are needed to connect to the code-server via the browser.
+That information are needed to connect to the code-server via the browser.

 ## Connect to vs code via AWS Systems Manager port forwarding